RakibulHasanRatul/dhaka-house-rent-predictor/readme.md

 > The performance analysis shows that the scratch-built linear regression model is not only competitive with Scikit-learn's implementation but also demonstrates a deep understanding of the underlying mechanics of machine learning.
 The results indicate that the custom implementation can achieve similar or even slightly better performance metrics while being significantly faster for **this specific dataset**.
 >
 > These findings reinforce the model's correctness and accuracy, even without external numerical libraries.

+## Location-wise Performance

+As shown in the [benchmarks.md](./benchmarks.md) file, prediction for all locations is not as accurate as it should be.
+So, It will be vital to score each locations based on their performance metrics ($R^2$, MSE, MAE) and use the best performing locations for prediction.

+To avoid the readme to be too long, the scoreboard is in the [scoreboard.md](./scoreboard.md) file.

+As shown in the [scoreboard.md](./scoreboard.md) file, the model performs best for 'Turag, Dhaka' location.
+You can see the scoreboard.md file for details.

 ## How Does It Work